abhisek247767/AI-ML-DL-Hacktoberfest2024-WB/README.md

 ## Your work:

-* you have to just write your own word any of the machine Learning algorithm which is not there prevously.And give some real life application for better understandiing purpose.
+* First priority you have to just write your own word any of the machine Learning algorithm which is not there prevously.And give some real life application for better understandiing purpose.
 * secondly Anything which is realted To Machine Learning related but should be appropiate.
 * Word limit minimum-100 to maximum 1000